-□ STOP Condition (C) - A LOW to HIGH transition of the SDA while the HIGH.
-SCL is ΑII serial communication must be ended by a STOP condition.
+□ STOP Condition (C) - A LOW to HIGH transition of the SDA while the SCL is HIGH.
+All serial communication must be ended by a STOP condition.
 NOTE: When a STOP condition is sent the device will exit the communications window and continue with conversions.